jonathansrinivasan/technical_development/README.md

 0. Introduction to Python
 1. Pandas Library Tutorial

+9. Python Resources
-9. How to Read Python Documentation
+    - How to Read Python Documentation